 Keep in mind that most activities on a group tour can be done independently without the crowd.
 Our Heroes can introduce you to local artists, musicians, educators, dancers, and others who big tour companies might not know about.

 Have more questions about travel to Cuba?
-Check out profiles of our Cuban travel experts—message one before you book or you can contact us with any questions.
+Check out the profiles of our Cuban travel experts—message one before you book or you can chat with us to get answers to any questions.
 And before your trip, make sure to check out: